top of page

 Reservation details questionnaire

-The original reservation questionnaire was tedious.
+The original reservation questionnaire was long.
 It required users to create accounts and answer hyper-specific questions irrelevant to many picnic hosts.

 Here's what I changed:

-• Reduced required steps by 40% by simplifying and combining questions
+• Reduced steps by 40% by simplifying / combining questions

 • Replaced account creation with email code verification, streamlining the reservation procedure while boosting security measures